Phil Donahue Net Worth

 Personal Life: Phil was married Marge Cooney from 1958 to 1975.
 They had five children together.
 In 1977 actress/philanthropist Marlo appeared as a guest on Donahue.
 Marlo and Phil reportedly fell in love at first sight.
 They married in May 1980.
 She became stepmother to Phil's five children.

 Real Estate: In 1986 Phil and Marlo bought a 17-room home in Westport Connecticut for an undisclosed price.
 In 1988 they paid just under $7 million for a 7-acre connected property.
 They sold the combined estate to a financier in 2006 for $25 million.
 That same year they bought a pair of side-by-side parcels right next to their former estate for an unknown amount.
-They listed the roughly 6.5-acre property for sale in 2012 for $27.5 million, ultimately accepting $20 million in 2013.
+In 2012 they listed the roughly 6.5-acre property, which sites overlooking Long Island Sound and has grounds boasting a tennis court and a standalone gym, for sale for $27.5 million, ultimately accepting $20 million in 2013.
+Currently, they live in Manhattan.

 |Net Worth:||$150 Million|